parparvaz/sanbod-sdk-golang/Readme.md

 #### Setup

 Init client for API services.
-Get ApiKey from your kavenegar account.
+Get ApiKey from your sanbod account.

 ```golang
 var (